TritonDataCenter/rfd/rfd/0044/README.md

  * Close out the existing tickets which were planning to implement this feature differently (to actually make the snapshots include all the datasets).

+## Open Questions

+Questions that should be resolved before starting work here.

+### Should the delegate\_dataset="safe" Happen in vmadm?

+There was a suggestion that we should go back to the idea of implementing the delegate\_dataset="safe" flag in vmadm as was originally discussed in OS-4195.
+If we decide to go this route we'll still need to add a min\_platform (to a platform that doesn't exist yet) at VMAPI so that no existing CNs are used for this feature.

+Another related suggestion was that we make "safe" mean that we must have a zfs\_snapshot\_limit value and zfs\_filesystem\_limit value and the limit\_priv option.
+And we'll only set the zfs\_snapshot\_limit and zfs\_filesystem limit when those are not already passed in from VMAPI.
+That would allow us to still change the default numbers we're passing in at VMAPI without a platform change.

+The reasoning here is that there may be other privileges that we add in the future that could be considered required for "safe".
+So platform A "safe" means one thing and platform B, "safe" means something else.
+The control at VMAPI for min\_platform would then mean "which is the oldest platform whose version of 'safe' we trust".
+No provisions would go to platforms that don't meet that criteria.
+And if we find that platform A's version of safe is not safe enough, we'll bump the min\_platform for this feature to platform B's buildstamp.